JohJakob/johjakob/README.md

 I’m part of the design team at [ottonova](https://ottonova.de/en).

-In 2022, I graduated from [Dessau Department of Design](https://hs-anhalt.de/hochschule-anhalt/design/uebersicht.html) with<br>
+In 2024, I graduated from [Dessau Department of Design](https://hs-anhalt.de/hochschule-anhalt/design/uebersicht.html) with<br>
-a bachelor’s degree in Integrated Design.
+a master’s degree in Intermedia Design.

 From October 2019 to February 2020, I studied Graphic Design<br>
 at [Arts University Plymouth](https://aup.ac.uk).